Common swift: Migration

 The prevailing direction of travel through Central Europe is south-by-southwest, and so the Alps do not present a barrier.
 In bad weather, the swifts follow rivers, because they can find a better food supply there.
 The population of Western and Central Europe traverses the Iberian peninsula and northwestern Africa.
-Swifts from Russia and southeastern Europe made a long journey over the eastern part of the Mediterranean.
+Swifts from Russia and southeastern Europe make a long journey over the eastern part of the Mediterranean.
 It is unclear where the two groups meet.
 The western group of swifts mostly follow the Atlantic coastline of Africa – otherwise they would have to cross the Sahara.
 Once they arrive at the humid savanna, they turn southeast to arrive at their winter feeding grounds.
 During the summer in Africa, there is a great bounty of insects for the swifts, since the region lies in the Intertropical Convergence Zone.
 The swifts have a nearly unbroken presence in the sky.

 A few swifts, usually some of the sexually immature one year olds, remain in Africa.
 The majority fly northwards through Africa, then turn east towards their destinations.
 The birds use low pressure fronts during their spring migrations to exploit the southwestern flow of warm air, and on the return trip, ride northeastern winds on the back of the low pressure fronts.

 In Central Europe, the swifts return in the second half of April and the first third of May, and like to stay in lowlands and near water rather than in high places.
 In more northerly regions, the swifts arrive later.
 The weather along the journey has an enormous influence on the arrival date, so in one region the swifts may come back at varying times year to year.